-Oriental Car Insurance Policy Highlights Updated on 23 Oct 2017
+Oriental Car Insurance Policy Highlights Updated on 17 Feb 2019

 |Third Party Cover||Upto 7.5 L|

-|Incurred Claim Ratio*||68.68%|
+|Incurred Claim Ratio*||68.19%|

-|Net Earned Premium*||295944|
+|Net Earned Premium*||Rs.4,000.26 crore|

-*For Year 2015-2016
+*For Year 2017-2018

-Private Car Package Policy from Oriental Insurance Company Ltd
+Private Car Package Policy from Oriental Insurance Company Ltd.

 For many of us, buying a car is a long drawn, meticulously planned event that justifies our stand as a financially independent individual.
 However, the perils that could befall your cherished vehicle are many.
 For such scenarios- and to ensure that you don’t lose your hard earned money over unintentional loss or damage caused to your car, theft, or the involvement of your vehicle in accidents that could have caused injury, loss of property or death of a third party- Oriental brings you a comprehensive and simple to execute car Insurance product.
 Oriental brings you the convenience of buying a robust Motor Insurance policy at the click of a button- and it takes all of 5 minutes!

-Sum Insured per the Oriental Private Car Package Policy
+Sum Insured Per The Oriental Private Car Package Policy

 The sum insured will be the Insured Declared Value (IDV) of the vehicle.
-Herein, the IDV for vehicles that are less than five years old is the manufacturers’ listed selling price that is suitably adjusted for deprecation depending upon the age of the vehicle, and in accordance with set norms.
+Herein, the IDV for vehicles that are less than five years old is the manufacturers’ listed selling price that is suitably adjusted for depreciation depending upon the age of the vehicle, and in accordance with set norms.
 The IDV for vehicles that are older than five years is decided to be a mutually agreed upon value.